 PREFERRED STOCKS AND SENIOR SECURITIES.
 PART I.

-I recommend to take your time to study this guide.
+I recommend taking your time to study this guide.
 I have found that sometimes even experienced investors fail to understand the details of preferred shares.
 By learning the basics outlined in the guide, you will be prepared to invest in one of the most under-estimated investments.